archiejs/archiejs-docs/README.md

 # ArchieJS - a dependency injection framework

-ArchieJS is a dependency injection framework in NodeJS.
-It allows breaking up the code into modules and enforces developers to write code as a sum of isolated services.
+Archiejs is a nodejs dependency injection framework.
+Its unique because your it allows breaking application logic into independent loosely coupled modules.
+The same also greatly increases reuse of modules across similar types of projects/sub-projects.

+These modules are different from npm modules (actually are a thin layer of logic above npm's); one - they have a lifecycle (initialization and termination), and two - form dependency trees from an external JSON/JS file.
+These are more similar to npm modules that have peerDependencies specified between them.
+Also archiejs modules are also different from npm modules in below respects :-

+(1) dependency tree of modules resides outside of the module code - gives a similar appearance as a SBT build system file in java (for example), (2) configuration management is also a part of the framework, and
+(3) all this makes it easier to assemble modules for writing comprehensive testcases (or mocking entire modules).

-The modules in ArchieJS are very similar to NPM modules, except that a thin wrapper gives them some lifecycle events (such as initialization or termination) and they are injected into each other automatically (without a need for an explicit require).
+That said, when it comes to code, archiejs modules dont contain any proprietary APIs for registration or setup.
+All they need is an entry point or a setup function - where from they are injected into each other (without need for an explicit require).

 ## History